fufiprotocol/fufi.whitepaper/fufi.gov-tokenomics.md

 # Token Allocation
 - Early investors (IDO): 15%, to be locked for a year and released on a quarterly basis with 10% release each quarter
 - Team: 15%, to be locked for two years and released on a quarterly basis with 10% release each quarter
 - Foundation: 70%, all to be spent in project operation and market promotion activities.
-It will be DAO driven.
+It will be primarily DAO driven.

 # Spot DEX
 - Deflation model: 50% of trading fees (quote symbol) used to buy & burn FuFi Governance Token